Wildsong/docker-experience-builder/README.md

 docker-compose up -d
 ```

+This starts two containers, "experience-builder_server_1"
+and "experiece-builder_client_1".
+The "server" is the web server
+that you connect to via browser.
+It is my understanding that the
+so-called "client" just runs webpack to compile your applications.

-To get it to stop, use
+To get EXB to stop, use

 ```bash
 docker-compose down